 TGbe editor: Please make add the following paragraph before the last paragraph in this subclause as shown below:

+A STA of an MLD shall follow the rules defined in 33.3.5.4 (Usage and Rules of Multi-Link element in the context of multi-link setup) for including a Multi-Link element in Authentication frame that it transmits.

 In order to prevent duplication of information, an AP of an AP MLD shall not include a Reduced Neighbor Report element or a Multiple BSSID element or another Multi-Link element in the Per-STA Profile subelement of the Multi-Link element for a reported AP.